Thursday, May 21, 2009

 Assembly:

-powder, sugar, and salt.
+Preheat oven to 400°F. Whisk together flour, baking powder, sugar, and salt.
 Add chives and Cheddar, tossing to combine.
 Stir in cream with a fork until a sticky dough forms.

-t onto a lightly floured surface and knead 8 times with floured hands.
+Turn dough out onto a lightly floured surface and knead 8 times with floured hands.
 It is a VERY sticky dough!
 So make sure your floured surfaces and really floured.
 Halve dough and form each half into a 7-inch round.
 Brush tops of rounds with additional cream and cut each into 8 wedges.
 (I cut mine into 6 wedges, because it was so sticky it was easier to handle in bigger pieces.)

-re a tad bit overpowering.
+The one thing I would change is less chives in the batter.
+I got a little chive crazy.
+I would probably recommend ¼ cup of chives because they were a tad bit overpowering.
 I also used the prepackaged grated cheese from the grocery store.
 Instead of coarsely grated I used the fancy grated – I’m pretty sure it came out very similarly, but probably a little more delicate in the cheese department.
 This could explain why my chives may have been a little much, or that might just be my taste buds.

 These scones were great, and I’ll definitely make them again, however, if you’re looking for a traditional scone you’re probably going to want to look elsewhere.
 These were really light and flaky/buttery, not as dense or heavy as a traditional scone.
 I believe they turned out to be more like a cross between a biscuit and a scone and they were delicious!